-If you are a veteran in South Carolina who needs assistance obtaining VA disability benefits, turn to a firm that has the right experience and resources to help you.
+If you are a veteran in South Carolina who needs assistance obtaining VA disability benefits, turn to an advocacy group that has the right experience and resources to help you.
 Our team fights for veterans all over the Palmetto State and helps them seek all the benefits they are entitled to.

 VA expenditures in South Carolina totaled $1.7 billion, including $1 billion in compensation and pensions, $75 million in readjustment benefits, $589 million in medical and construction programs, and $20 million in insurance and indemnities.

-If you live in South Carolina and need help securing the full VA disability benefits you deserve, you should contact a law firm with the knowledge and experience to fight for your rights.
+If you live in South Carolina and need help securing the full VA disability benefits you deserve, you should contact an advocacy group with the knowledge and experience to fight for your rights.

 Types of South Carolina VA Disability Claims